-- Inform the student of all of the services available at the university that assist students to be successful and include information on all of the Student Affairs services (Wellness and Psychological Services, Writing and Learning Services and Services to Students with Disabilities).
+- Inform the student of all of the services available at the university that assist students to be successful and include information on all of the Student Affairs services (Wellness and Psychological Services, Writing and Learning Services and Access and Disability Resources).

 - These letters are addressed to teaching faculty and are forwarded, by the student, to each faculty member.

-- If you have any questions or concerns about the recommended accommodations, feel free to contact SSD.
+- If you have any questions or concerns about the recommended accommodations, feel free to contact ADR.
 Please don’t deny an identified accommodation directly to the student.

 - At a minimum, accommodation plans are reviewed annually to ensure that they are effective in mitigating identified barriers to full participation.